IvyStreeter/Introduction-to-RNA-Seq/Lecture03:Kallisto/Lecture03.md

 conda install -c bioconda -c conda-forge multiqc
 ```

-Appears to be a python version issue.
+Appears to be a python version issue as it could not import a [function](https://stackoverflow.com/questions/52889746/cant-import-annotations-from-future) .
 Running 3.6.13 and need to update >3.7.
 If enviornment has conflicts, can always create a new one.
 ```
 conda update python
 ```
+After python was upgraded to the latest version 3.11.9, multiqc was able to work

 [Previous Topic](../Lecture02:SettingUp/Lecture2.md)